 Here is a brief about what each file or folder does

-apache2.conf is very specific to Debian and you wont find it on RedHat machines.
+apache2.conf is very specific to Debian, and you won’t find it on RedHat machines.

 magic - Holds supported MIME types.
 This is the file you have to tinker with if you have to add or remove supported MIME types.

 mods-enabled - This directory holds a subset of files from mods-available.
 These are the modules that are currently loaded or will be loaded when Apache starts.
-If you inspect the files under the folder you will find them symlinked to mods-available.
+If you inspect the files under the folder, you will find them symlinked to mods-available.

 sites-enabled - Lists all sites that are currently live or will be live once Apache starts up.
 All the files are symlinks to files in sites-available.